Preventing Benefit Cuts

 One of the biggest barriers to economic prosperity for America’s lowest-income families is the lack of decent, accessible, and affordable homes.
 Research shows that when people have a stable, decent, and accessible home that they can afford, they are better able to find employment, achieve economic mobility, age in place, perform better in school, and maintain improved health.

-Proposals to slash federal housing benefits would leave even more low-income people without a stable home, making it harder for them to climb the economic ladder and live with dignity.
-Congress should reject proposals to take away housing benefits and instead enact proven solutions to help struggling families earn more and get ahead.
-This starts with expanding—not slashing—investments in affordable homes, job training, education, childcare, and other policies to help families thrive.
+Proposals to limit access to federal housing benefits would leave even more low-income people without a stable home, making it harder for them to climb the economic ladder and live with dignity.
+Congress should reject proposals like work requirements and time limits that decrease access to housing assistance and instead enact proven solutions that help struggling families earn more and get ahead.
+This starts with expanding—not slashing—programs that help families keep a safe, stable roof over their heads.

 Memo to Members and Partners Articles